Genetic genealogy: Genetic genealogy revolution

 The publication of The Seven Daughters of Eve by Sykes in 2001, which described the seven major haplogroups of European ancestors, helped push personal ancestry testing through DNA tests into wide public notice.
 With the growing availability and affordability of genealogical DNA testing, genetic genealogy as a field grew rapidly.
 By 2003, the field of DNA testing of surnames was declared officially to have "arrived" in an article by Jobling and Tyler-Smith in Nature Reviews Genetics.
 The number of firms offering tests, and the number of consumers ordering them, rose dramatically.
 In 2018, a paper in Science Magazine estimated that a DNA genealogy search on anybody of European descent would result in a third cousin or closer match 60% of the time.

 Genographic Project

 The original Genographic Project was a five-year research study launched in 2005 by the National Geographic Society and IBM, in partnership with the University of Arizona and Family Tree DNA.
 Its goals were primarily anthropological.
 The project announced that by April 2010 it had sold more than 350,000 of its public participation testing kits, which test the general public for either twelve STR markers on the Y chromosome or mutations on the HVR1 region of the mtDNA.

 The phase of the project in 2016 was Geno 2.0 Next Generation.
 As of 2018, almost one-million participants in over 140 countries had joined the project.
+In 2019, it was announced that from the end of May no further testing kits would be sold and results would only be available to the end of 2020.